QUEEN ANNE’S COUNTY CHILD CUSTODY LAWYER

-At Matthew Penick Law, we have extensive experience handling all types of child custody disputes.
+At Matthew Penick Law, we have extensive experience handling all types of child custody disputes in Queen Anne's County family court.
 Whether your custody dispute arises during your divorce, after your divorce, or with the unmarried parent of your child, our family law attorney knows how to help you move forward.

 We understand the stress involved for parents in any child custody matter.
 We know that these cases can threaten your relationship with your child and affect your family for years to come.
-Matthew Penick will always fight to protect your parental rights and your child’s best interests.
+Matthew Penick will always fight to protect your parental rights and your child’s best interests in Queen Anne's County family court.
+If you need help with child custody in Maryland, our dedicated lawyers are here to help.

 Involved in a child custody dispute?
-Request a free consultation by calling Matthew Penick Law at (410) 618-0863.
+Request a free consultation with an experienced child custody attorney in Maryland by calling Matthew Penick Law at (410) 618-0863 or contacting us online.

-As in most states, custody in Maryland is divided into two categories:
+As in most states, child custody in Maryland is divided into two categories:

 - Legal custody, in which a parent is responsible for making basic life decisions concerning a child’s education, religion, health care, and other important matters